Skip to main content

 Generally speaking the alternator can provide a lot more charge power to your DCDC than most solar systems can (unless you have a very large setup on say the roof of your van or motorhome).
 Which one you go for depends on what chemistry of battery you are charging, what capacity it has and where you want to install it...and then your budget.

-I want my DCDC charger in the engine bay
+I want my auxillary battery and DCDC charger in the engine bay

 Lead acid batteries should be charged at a current rate equal to 20-25% max of its rated capacity or 20-25A in this example using a 100ah battery.